MicrosoftDocs/MIMDocs/MIMDocs/pam/step-3-prepare-pam-server.md

 6. After the server has restarted, sign in as the administrator.
 Using Control Panel, configure the computer to check for updates, and install any updates needed.
 This may require a server restart.

-7. After the server restarts, sign in as Administrator, open the Control Panel and join *PAMSRV* to the PRIV domain (*priv.contoso.local*).
-This will require providing the username and credentials of a PRIV domain administrator such as *PRIV\Administrator*.
+7. After the server restarts, sign in as Administrator, open the Control Panel and join PAMSRV to the PRIV domain (priv.contoso.local).
+This will require providing the username and credentials of a PRIV domain administrator (PRIV\Administrator).
 After the welcome message appears, close the dialog box and restart this server.

-## Add the web server (IIS) and application server roles
+### Add the web server (IIS) and application server roles
 Add the Web Server (IIS) and Application Server roles, the .NET Framework 3.5 Features, the Active Directory module for Windows PowerShell, and other features required by SharePoint

-1. Sign in as a PRIV domain administrator, such as *PRIV\Administrator* and launch PowerShell.
+1. Sign in as a PRIV domain administrator (PRIV\Administrator) and launch PowerShell.

 2. Type the following commands.
 Note that it may be necessary to specify a different location for the source files for .NET Framework 3.5 features.
-These features are typically not present when Windows Server installs, but are available in the side-by-side (SxS) folder on the OS install disk sources folder, e.g., *d:\Sources\SxS\*.
+These features are typically not present when Windows Server installs, but are available in the side-by-side (SxS) folder on the OS install disk sources folder, e.g., d:\Sources\SxS\.

     ```
     import-module ServerManager